ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

     destination: '$(Build.ArtifactStagingDirectory)'
 ```

-You can find a description of the possible parameters [here](https://github.com/giuliov/hugo-vsts-extension/blob/master/README.md).
+You can find a description of the possible task parameters [here](https://github.com/giuliov/hugo-vsts-extension/blob/master/README.md).
 Have a look at the [task.json](https://github.com/giuliov/hugo-vsts-extension/blob/master/hugo-task/task.json) if you're looking for the exact input names.

-The last step is to publish the generate Hugo site as an artifact of our build.
+The last step is to publish the generated Hugo site as an artifact of our build.
 This will make it possible to use a release pipeline when publishing the site to GitHbub pages.

 ```yaml
 - task: PublishPipelineArtifact@0